Major and Minors

 Educational Technology students learn theoretical grounding and gain practical experience using technology to improve teaching and learning in real-world situations.

-Urban Education students explore the cultural and language diversity in high population settings and learn to create educational environments that address the needs of urban school children.
+Race, Culture, and Equity in Education students explore the cultural and language diversity in high population settings and learn to create educational environments that address the needs of urban school children.

 For UD undergraduates interested in a graduate degree, we offer several 4+1 programs.
 Building upon the strength of our undergraduate education programs, students can begin graduate courses in their junior and senior years, allowing them to earn a bachelor’s and master’s degree in only 5 years.